These pear muffins are light, moist and delicious. With wholemeal flour and not to much sugar they are a healthyish treat the whole family will love.

 How to store

 These fruit muffins will store well in an airtight container on the bench for up to two days.
-You can also freeze them by wrapping them individually and freezing for upto two months.
-To defrost remove from freezer and allow to defrost at room temperature or pop them into a microwave for a few seconds.
+You can also freeze them by wrapping them individually and freezing them for up to two months.
+To defrost remove them from the freezer and allow them to defrost at room temperature or pop them into a microwave for a few seconds.

 Have you made this recipe?
 Tell me how it went in the comments below!

 Why not try making

 Follow me on Facebook for many more delicious recipes.

 - 1 cup (150gms) white self raising flour